 Q4.
 Will non-government organizations be required to use the standards, tools, best practices and other guidelines NIST issues under this EO?

 - The EO is aimed at strengthening the federal government’s procurements that depend on the software supply chain.
 Companies which sell to the federal government will need to meet federal procurement requirements.
 NIST is not involved in that part of the process.

-- As with all NIST cybersecurity-related work, the private sector and other organizations would be expected to benefit by voluntarily using the software supply chain standards, tools, best practices and other guidelines that NIST will produce.
+- As with all NIST cybersecurity-related work, the private sector and other organizations can benefit by voluntarily using the software supply chain standards, tools, best practices and other guidelines that NIST is producing.